jenkhy/GW_Lab_Notebook/Culturing P. marinus/Troubleshooting Perkinsus Culturing.md

 - One oyster
 - Sterile scissors
 - Autoclaved four 5 mL tubes (for RFTM)
-- 12 mL RFTM with antibiotics (this is including extra RFTM)
+- 100 mL RFTM with antibiotics (this is including extra RFTM)
+	- 5 mg nystatin
+	- 500 mg chloramphenicol
+	- 2 mL of pen/strap
-	-
+	- 98 mL RFTM

 **Day 1**